Willemijn Aerdts

-Wilhelmina Johanna Maria "Willemijn" Aerdts (born 21 April 1983) is a Dutch politician and scientist who has been a member of the Senate on behalf of Democrats 66 since 13 June 2023.
-She is also a lecturer and researcher at the Institute of Security and Global Affairs at the Campus The Hague of Leiden University.
+Wilhelmina Johanna Maria "Willemijn" Aerdts (born 21 April 1983) is a Dutch academic and politician of the Democrats 66 (D66), who has served as State Secretary for the Digital Economy and Digital Sovereignty in the Jetten cabinet since 23 February 2026.
+She previously served as a member of the Senate between 2023 and 2026, and was a lecturer and researcher at the Institute of Security and Global Affairs of Leiden University.

 Career

-Scientific career
+Academic career

 Aerdts obtained her master's degree in International Relations in Historical Perspective from Utrecht University and subsequently obtained an LLM in International Public Law.
-At Leiden University she worked on her PhD on the supervision of the Dutch Military Intelligence and Security Service and the AIVD.
-In May 2023, her book Diensten met geheimen was published.
+At Leiden University, she worked on her PhD on the supervision of the Dutch Military Intelligence and Security Service and the AIVD.
+In May 2023, her book Diensten met geheimen ('Services with secrets') was published.

-Politics
+Political career

-Between 2021 and 2023, Aerdts was the chair of the Els Borst network of D66.
+Between 2021 and 2023, Aerdts was the chair of the Els Borst Network, the women's wing of D66.
+She was placed second on the party's candidate list for the 2023 Senate election.
+After being elected, she has been a member of the Senate since 13 June 2023.

-She was subsequently in second place on the D66 candidate list for the 2023 Senate elections.
-After being elected in the 2023 Dutch Senate election, she has been a member of the Senate since 13 June 2023.
+In February 2026, she was nominated for the position of State Secretary for the Digital Economy and Digital Sovereignty in the Jetten cabinet.
+She was sworn in on 23 February 2026.